almariah/docker_kubernestes/README.md

-# Introduction to Docker and Kubernetes
+# Introduction to Docker Internals

 ## What is cgroups?